Asisipho-bo/Rent-a-car/README.md

 # Rent-a-car
-Renr-a-car app built with HTML and CSS
+Rent-a-car app built with HTML and CSS